Nikol Pashinyan: Release and election to the parliament

 During the 2012 parliamentary election Pashinyan was a candidate both in the party-list (#7) of the Armenian National Congress (ANC) and as a single-constituency candidate in the 7th electoral district, which covered Yerevan's Malatia-Sebastia District.
 During the election Pashinyan notably called on voters to wage a "revolution of 30 seconds".
-He explained that voters are alone inside the voting booths and they can wage a revolution by voting for the ANC in the 30 second that they have for themselves.
+He explained that voters are alone inside the voting booths and they can wage a revolution by voting for the ANC in the 30 seconds that they have for themselves.
 He stated, "We do not expect your active participation in our rallies, campaign for the ANC in your workplace and at home.
 You enter the polling booth, vote for the ANC, and that's it, the revolution starts, the door opens up for the future of their children, for justice."
 In the constituency he came in second with around 28% of the vote after Samvel Aleksanyan, an oligarch affiliated with the Republican Party, who garnered 58% of the vote.
 During the election campaign in Malatia-Sebastia, Pashinyan was confronted by several dozen pro-Aleksanyan women voters.
 In response, Pashinyan told Aleksanyan not to "send women and hide behind their backs."
 In a different incident, a group of Pashinyan supporters was attacked by young men.
 Pashinyan was elected member of the National Assembly from the ANC, which barely passed the 7% threshold for electoral alliances and received 7 seats.